eddmann/eddmann.github.io/_posts/2021/2021-02-03-advent-of-code-2015-day-10-elves-look-elves-say.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 10 - Elves Look, Elves Say'
-meta: 'Solving the Advent of Code 2015 Day 10 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 10 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the tenth day of Advent of Code 2015 the Elves are playing a game of [look-and-say](https://en.wikipedia.org/wiki/Look-and-say_sequence), of which we are asked to find several terms in the sequence.
+On the tenth day of Advent of Code 2015, the Elves are playing a game of [look-and-say](https://en.wikipedia.org/wiki/Look-and-say_sequence), in which we are asked to find several terms in the sequence.

 <!--more-->

 ## Part 1

-For part one we are asked to determine the length of the result of the 40th term in the sequence (starting with the provided input).
+For part one, we are asked to determine the length of the result of the 40th term in the sequence (starting with the provided input).
 Based on a famous integer sequence, we begin by implementing how the next term can be produced from a supplied value.

 ```typescript